 Molten Fuel - Fuel circulates through the reactor, fission products get removed, for over 99% fuel use (vs. LWR ~3%).
 No long-term radioactive waste.

 Salt Cooled - Coolant far below boiling point, reactor operates at atmospheric pressure.
-Fuel dissolved in stable salt (no water), no loss of coolant accident possible.
+Molten fuel chemically bound to stable salt; no water; no loss of coolant accident possible.
 No need for high-pressure safety systems.

 High Inherent Safety - No water, no high pressure, nothing that could propel radioactive materials into the environment.
 Thermal expansion/contraction of molten fuel salt strongly regulates fission rate; MSR is a very stable reactor.
 Simple safety systems work even if no electricity or operators.